Precision training with an anatomical skeleton

-- It allows a better understanding of the Chin Na force directions (articular levers, etc., read Chin Na)
+- It allows a better and precise understanding of the articular levers’ force directions (read Chin Na)

-- It allows us to understand what kind of mobility the body is favorable or not (in terms of weights, directions, balance points, etc.)
+- It allows us to understand what kind of mobility the body is naturally favorable or not to perform (in terms of weights, directions, balance points, etc.)

 - It allows giving consistency to what otherwise, without direct observation, would remain in the imprecise field of theory

-- The fingers can be discreetly positioned and the bones structure is light / manageable (about 15 kg)
+- In those anatomical skeletons, the fingers can be discreetly positioned (they are generally fixed with displaceble wire) and the bones structure is light / manageable (about 15 kg)

 - This is not a training dummy born for the martial purpose (it is not strange to find it from a physiotherapist or in a school)